Costa Rica is the Perfect Destination for Science Trips

 Cloud Forests and Butterflies

 One specific climate sure to be a hit with students is the cloud forest.
 Cloud forests are found throughout the central highlands of Costa Rica.
 The Monteverde Cloud Forest Reserve near San Jose is a stellar example of this magnificent environment.
 The low-level cloud cover (usually at the canopy level) certainly exists somewhere between 3,000 and 8,000 feet.
 It’s a magical area ecologically rich in unique flora and fauna.
 In fact, Costa Rica is one of the most biologically diverse countries in the world, home to 4% of known species of plants and animals.
 Talk about connecting classroom to reality!

-In addition to the cloud forest, the Selvatura Hummingbird Garden is an exquisite jewel nestled in the heart of Monteverde.
-The garden features more than 14 species of hummingbirds with a pristine waterfall as a backdrop.
-Students can study these delightful creatures and their habits as they dart back and forth among them.
+In addition to the cloud forest, the Selvatura Butterfly Garden is an exquisite jewel nestled in the heart of Monteverde.
+The garden features more than 30 species of butterflies with a pristine waterfall as a backdrop.
+Students can study these delightful creatures and their habits as they fly back and forth among them.

 There are animal sanctuaries scattered throughout Costa Rica, but we loved the Diamante Eco Adventure Park in Guanacaste.
 It has world-class habitats for some of the most amazing creatures on earth.
 Consequently my two students never wanted to leave!
 Students can view and learn about the biology, ecology and natural history of the animals.
 This place really focuses on education and raising awareness for the respect and protection of wildlife.
 Oh, did I mention?
 The kids can check out one of the cutest critters of all- the sloth!

 One of the most striking features of Costa Rica is the country’s emphasis on green technology.
 In 2018, it generated 98% of its electricity for 300 days from renewable sources meanwhile the rest of the world averages a fifth.
 It is a country focused on the future, using rivers, volcanoes, wind and sun to generate power.
 Students interested in this kind of forward-thinking technology and application will find an abundance of resources to study in Costa Rica.

 Plan Your Trip